 In a first step, the potential buildings that enter the analysis, their respective heights and their coordinates must be identified for each city.
-In the original framework there is no need for specific building coordinates, as no wind grid data is used.
+In the original framework by Rezaeiha et al. (2020) there is no need for specific building coordinates, as no wind grid data is used.